Determine skin type: How to recognize what your skin needs

 The skin check after cleansing

-This simple skin check will help you determine your skin type by observing how your skin reacts after cleansing.
+This simple skin check will help you determine your skin type by observing how your skin behaves after cleansing.
 Wash your face with a mild cleanser and gently dry it with a soft towel.
-Wait about 30 minutes and examine your skin closely in the mirror:
+Wait about 30 minutes and carefully examine your skin in the mirror:

-- Shines your face strong everywhere?
-Then you probably have oily skin.
+- Shines Is your face strong all over?
+Then you probably oily skin.

-- Only your T-zone shines (forehead, nose, chin), while your cheeks appear dry?
-Then you have combination skin.
+- Only your T-zone is shining (Forehead, nose, chin), while your cheeks appear dry?
+Then you have Combination skin.

-- Does your skin well hydrated and neither oily nor dry?
-Then you probably have normal skin.
+- Does your skin look well hydrated and neither oily nor dry?
+Then you probably normal skin.

-- Does your skin feel less elastic with fine lines or dryness wrinkles?
-Then it could be mature skin act.
+- Does your skin feel less elastic Does it have fine lines or wrinkles caused by dryness?
+Then it could be... mature skin act.

 Skin types at a glance

-Oily skin produces excess sebum, which makes your face appear shiny and oily, especially in the T-zone.
-Large pores, blackheads, and the occasional pimple are often part of this.
-But there is one positive aspect: Studies show that oily skin ages more slowly and develops wrinkles later.
+Oily skin produces excess sebum, which makes your face look shiny and greasy, especially in the T-zone.
+Large pores, blackheads, and occasional pimples are often part of it.
+But there is a positive aspect: studies show that oily skin ages more slowly and develops wrinkles later.

-Care tip: Mattifying, lightweight, and oil-free skincare products are ideal.
+Care tip: Mattifying, light, and oil-free skincare products are ideal.
 Katja also recommends special ingredients that regulate sebum production and refine pores.

 "Niacinamide reduces sebum production, while salicylic acid cleanses pores.
 Vitamin C refines the skin's texture, and azelaic acid effectively regulates sebum and has an anti-inflammatory effect.
-Zinc also supports wound healing, and hyaluronic acid and aloe vera moisturize without weighing the skin down."
+Zinc also supports wound healing, and hyaluronic acid and aloe vera provide moisture without weighing down the skin."

-Dry skin – When the skin cries out for moisture
+Dry skin – When skin cries out for moisture

 With dry skin, your body produces too little sebum.
-As a result, your skin loses moisture faster and appears dry, brittle, or even flaky.
-It also has reduced elasticity, making it more susceptible to irritation and visible signs of aging.
-Skincare plays a crucial role here, too – avoid products that can further dry out your skin.
+As a result, your skin loses moisture more quickly and appears dry, brittle, or even flaky.
+It also has reduced elasticity, making it more prone to irritation and visible signs of aging.
+Here, too, skincare plays a crucial role – avoid products that can further dry out your skin.

-Care tip: Moisturizing creams with hyaluronic acid or ceramides.
+Care tip: Moisture-rich creams with hyaluronic acid or ceramides.

-Katja recommends: “Aloe vera, glycerin, and plant oils are also ideal for intensively nourishing the skin and strengthening its protective barrier.”
+Katja recommends: "Ideally, you should also add aloe vera, glycerin and plant oils to intensively nourish the skin and strengthen its protective barrier."

-Combination skin exhibits both dry and oily patches.
-The oily T-zone is particularly noticeable, while cheeks and other facial areas may be dry.
-Combination skin is variable and reacts strongly to seasons or hormonal changes.
+Combination skin exhibits both dry and oily areas.
+The oily T-zone is particularly noticeable, while the cheeks and other parts of the face may be dry.
+Combination skin is variable and reacts strongly to seasons and hormonal changes.

-Care tip: Use different care products for dry and oily skin areas.
+Care tip: Use different skincare products for dry and oily areas of the skin.

-Katja explains: “Combination skin needs a skincare product that hydrates dry areas with hyaluronic acid and ectoine while regulating oily areas with niacinamide or salicylic acid.”
+Katja explains: “Combination skin needs a skincare routine that hydrates dry areas with hyaluronic acid and ectoin while regulating oily areas with niacinamide or salicylic acid.”

 Normal skin – the dream of many people

 Normal skin is well-balanced, neither too oily nor too dry.
-It usually appears supple, has fine pores, and has an even texture.
-This skin type is uncomplicated and rarely exhibits sensitivities or skin problems.
+It usually appears supple, has fine pores, and an even complexion.
+This skin type is uncomplicated and rarely shows sensitivities or skin problems.

-Care tip: Gentle, moisturizing care is usually sufficient.
+Care tip: Gentle, moisturizing care is usually perfectly sufficient.

-Katja recommends: "For normal, generally balanced skin, it's all about maintaining this balance and protecting the skin from environmental influences.
-Suitable ingredients include hyaluronic acid and glycerin, which provide moisture, and aloe vera, which has a soothing effect.
-Additionally, antioxidants such as vitamin C and vitamin E help protect the skin from environmental damage.“
+Katja recommends: “For normal skin, which is generally balanced, the main goal is to maintain this balance and protect the skin from environmental influences.
+Suitable ingredients include hyaluronic acid and glycerin, which provide moisture, as well as aloe vera, which has a soothing effect.
+Additionally, antioxidants such as vitamin C and vitamin E help protect the skin from damage caused by environmental stressors.”“

 Sensitive skin – When the skin sounds the alarm

 Sensitive skin reacts quickly and intensely to external influences such as skincare products, weather changes, or stress.
-Redness, itching, or burning are typical symptoms.
-Sensitive skin can occur in combination with any of the other skin types.
+Redness, itching, or burning are typical signs.
+Sensitive skin can occur in combination with any other skin type.

 Mature skin – changing needs

-Mature skin often exhibits less elasticity and fine lines.
+Mature skin often shows reduced elasticity and fine lines.
 It is more prone to dryness and is characterized by slower cell renewal.

 Can my skin type change?

-Yes, your skin type can indeed change – even with the seasons!
-The biggest factor here is humidity: Dry, heated air in winter can cause your skin to react very differently than humid summer air.
+Yes, your skin type can actually change – even with the seasons!
+The biggest factor is humidity: dry air from heating in winter can make your skin react very differently than humid summer air.
 But age, hormonal fluctuations (such as pregnancy or menopause), climate changes, and your lifestyle also continuously influence your skin type.
-Therefore, it's worth regularly checking whether your current skincare routine is still ideal for your skin.
+That's why it's worth regularly checking whether your current skincare routine is still ideally suited to your skin.

 Conclusion: Know your skin, pamper your skin

 To answer the questions "What is my skin type?" and "What does my skin need?", it's crucial to know your exact skin type – this is the foundation for healthy, beautiful skin.
-With simple tests, you can determine your skin type and optimally care for it.
-Now you can find out your skin type at any time and specifically address its needs!
-Our quiz makes it easy to find out which products are best suited to your current skin type!
+Simple tests can help you determine your skin type and provide optimal care.
+Now you can find out your skin type anytime and address its specific needs!
+Our quiz makes it easy to discover which products are best suited to your current skin type!